kartonfarkas/api_docs/source/suite/emails/querying_delivery.rst

    * - launchId
      - int
      - A valid launch ID must be provided.
 This parameter is mandatory if the campaign has multiple launches.
-     - The launch must be finished before you can retrieve its delivery status
+     - The launch must be finished before you can retrieve its delivery status.

 JSON Payload Example
 --------------------